Coronavirus Travel Update for Tuscany, Italy

 Useful updates on the Coronavirus situation

 Italy opened its borders, after being in severe lockdown since the 12th of March, on the 3rd of June.
-The UK will relax its quarantine rules for returning travellers on the 10th July.
+The UK relaxed its quarantine rules for returning travellers on the 10th July 2020.

 We are getting a lot of questions about the rules around travel and staying in a villa as Europe gradually comes out of lockdown.
 I have tried to answer the most common ones below - if there is something I haven't addressed please just ask.

 A note of caution and a disclaimer: With rules changing so often please don't take these as gospel but remember to double-check, particularly if something is crucial.
 I have used published National Guidelines as well as legal advice to write these rules but they may have changed by the time you travel.

 From the 3rd of June 2020 Italy opened up internal travel between regions as well as its external borders.
 There is no requirement to self-isolate for 14 days for travellers from all EU states and, crucially, the UK.

 Travel is allowed from the following countries: all EU Member States (in addition to Italy, the following are EU Member States: Austria, Belgium, Bulgaria, Cyprus, Croatia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the Czech Republic); Schengen Area Countries (the non-EU States that are members of the Schengen Agreement are: Iceland, Liechtenstein, Norway, Switzerland); United Kingdom of Great Britain and Northern Ireland; Andorra, Principality of Monaco; Republic of San Marino and Vatican City State.